bwschmidt/swan-demo-go/README.md

     * At least two different domains for marketers.
 For example ``cool-bikes.uk`` and ``cool-creams.uk``.

     * A domain for SSPs, Exchanges, DPSs and CMPs.
 For the purposes of the demo they can be sub domains.
-For example ``dsp.swan-demo.uk`` amd ``cmp.swan-demo.uk``
+For example ``dsp.swan-demo.uk`` and ``cmp.swan-demo.uk``

 * Setup SSL certificates in Azure using
 [App Service Certificates](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.CertificateRegistration%2FcertificateOrders)